Major Update: May, 6 2015

 Once you own one of these lenses you’ll do everything you can to keep it on your camera!
 New owners often beam with joy when chimping at the rear LCD after taking a shot with these phenomenal lenses, but it comes at a steep price.
 Most pros will swear by these lenses, so yeah they are worth it – but they are painfully expensive.

 I recommend everyone own one of these after they get their all purpose lens.

-These lenses are expensive but they are the investment that will allow you to start getting the killer shots you’ve always wanted to get since you bought your DSLR.
-The first two are the fastest focusing and offer the best image stabilization of each of their respective platforms with the added bonus of offering wonderful color and super sharp images.
-You’ll never regret owning one of these lenses after you get over the sticker shock of paying for them!
+Yes, these lenses are expensive but they are the investment that will allow you to start getting the killer shots you’ve always wanted.
+For many the shots you get with them are what you were seeking when you bought your DSLR.
+The f/2.8 versions below are the fastest focusing and offer the best image stabilization of each of their respective platforms.
+However they come at not only a great price, but great weight.
+The f/4 versions also offer wonderful color and super sharp images at a much lighter weight, but they have drawbacks that I’ll discuss below.
+You’ll never regret owning one of these lenses – after you get over the sticker shock of paying for them!

 Canon EF 70-200mm f/2.8L IS II USM